allartburns/LasaurApp/README.md

 Changes:

-- dxf line colors
+- dxf line colors from entity or entity layer
 - dxf units converted to mm
-- flip dxf files on the X axis by default
+- flip dxf files on the Y axis by default

 In Testing:
 - flip dxf files on the X axis by default